ahadziii/whisper_ewc/README.md

 # Whisper EWC

-This project demonstrates the application of Elastic Weight Consolidation (EWC) in the Whisper model to mitigate catastrophic forgetting.
+This project integrates Elastic Weight Consolidation (EWC), a Lifelong Learning technique, in the Whisper model to mitigate catastrophic forgetting.

 ## Prerequisites